Crack Chicken Noodle Soup

 1 cup half-and-half

-1 (1 oz.) package dry ranch seasoning mix
+1 (1 oz) packet dry ranch seasoning mix

 Instructions:

-Heat olive oil in a large stock pot over medium-high heat and sauté onion, carrot and celery until softened.
+Heat olive oil in a large stockpot over medium-high heat.
+Add the diced onion, carrots, and celery, then sauté until softened.
 Season with salt and pepper.

 Nutrition Information: